heptarch/heptarch.github.io/drafts/demon.md

 <i>Apr.
 23.</i> Lies in bed with a bad case of "scone-rot and
 begoo".
-In weak falsetto, describes how to record outgoing polarizations into ethylene colloid, and how to communicate using barrier itself.
-"Why, I just wobble the wall this way and that."
+In weak falsetto, describes how to record outgoing polarizations into ethylene colloid, and how to communicate using barrier itself: "Why, I just wobble and squeeze the wall, like an accordion.
+Ha!"
 </font>
 </div>